• Español

 • Veteran, Minority & Women Owned Business Resources

-The Small Business Resource Portal provides a customized list of useful resources to help start or grow a business in Texas.
+Generate a customized list of useful resources to help start or grow your business in Texas.

 Governor's Small Business Handbook

-The Small Business Handbook provides a comprehensive overview of business planning, registration, requirements and financing.
+The Handbook provides an overview of business planning, registration, requirements and financing in Texas.

 Connect With Us